 We watch her typing through the glass windows.
+The FIDDLE TUNE increases tempo and joined by full orchestra

 EXT.
 JUNE / CLASSROOM - SAME NIGHT

 Through the glass windows, we watch June drop her chalk, and bend over to pick it up.